Instruct Simon

 Stakeholder action where the debtor sought a ruling as to which of two asset financiers were entitled to payment in respect of a shipment of cargo.

-Simon is regularly instructed in claims against a range of professionals, including accountants, valuers, architects, solicitors and financial advisors.
+Simon is regularly instructed in claims against a range of professionals, including solicitors, accountants, valuers, architects, and financial advisors.

 Featured Professional Negligence cases